miljank/hades/README.md

-hermes
+Hades
 ======

-Hermes is an multithreaded asynchronous job processing class.
+Hades is an multithreaded asynchronous job processing class.
 It allows you to register different job types and associate processor functions or classes with those job types.

 Job processor function needs to expect job data as input.
 If a job processor is a class, it needs to have run() method that expects job data as input.